For Zip ? (Change)

 Diversion of Corporate Assets

-Associates may not use or divert any corporate assets or services of other Associates for their own personal advantage or benefit.
+Associates may not use or divert any corporate asset or services of other Associates for their own personal advantage or benefit.

 Associates may not divert from Republic any business opportunities in which Republic may have an interest in pursuing for the benefit of Republic.